CRSourcing/SI4732-receiver/readme.txt

 Firmware for SI473x receivers with ESP32 and ILI9341 display driver.
 Works on hardware based on the "common" schematic that has been published several times.
 An example schematic can be found in the pics folder.
-The audio feed can be done via a LM386 (see separate schematic), or a singe transistor amplifier with 1.65V at the collector.
-The LM567 in the example schematic is not needed.
+The audio feed can be done via a LM386, or a singe transistor amplifier with 1.65V at the collector.

 Hints: